Aluminum I-Beam Strength Calculator

 • AS/NZS 1664 Aluminium Design Software

-What shapes are supported by the Aluminum I-Beam Strength Calculator
+What Shapes are Supported by the Aluminum Member Design Software?

-SkyCiv Aluminum Design supports the design of Hollow Rectangular Sections, I Sections, C Sections and Hat Sections.
+SkyCiv's Aluminum Member Design Software supports the design of Hollow Rectangular Sections, I Sections, C Sections and Hat Sections.

 Aluminum Shapes Drawings